lewis-kori/gridsome-portfolio/content/blog/web-scraping-with-selenium.md

 On inspecting each quote element, we observe that each quote is enclosed within a div with the class name of quote.
 By running the directive `driver.get_elements_by_class("quote")` we get a list of all elements within the page exhibiting this pattern.

-The command is then wrapped with a len() function to get the exact number of quotes within that page and store it in the item variable to make our iterator.

 #### Final step

 ```python